How to Beat Inflation

 Investments like bonds, stocks, and mutual funds historically perform much better than savings accounts.
 However, with higher returns comes greater risk.
 One way of minimizing risk is by diversifying your portfolio.
 For instance, bonds tend to perform better when stocks are losing.
 So you can protect yourself from stock losses to a certain extent by investing in bonds as well as stocks.

 There are many ways to diversify your investments, and the right formula for you depends on your age, financial circumstances, and tolerance for risk.
 One way to diversify is to simply purchase shares in an indexed mutual fund.
 It keeps management costs low and you don’t have to worry about picking individual stocks.
-Another alternative is robo-investing, a brokerage account that automatically allocates your investments according to your financial position and goals.
+Another alternative is robo-investing, which is a feature of some brokerage accounts that automatically allocates your investments according to your financial position and goals.

 One investment favored by pros (including Warren Buffet) for combating inflation is rental real estate.
 When inflation takes hold, rents rise.
 And if you finance your property with a fixed-rate mortgage, your payment won’t increase when your rental income goes up.